Search

 The airport allows travellers to pre-reserve parking to guarantee a spot in their preferred lot.
 While I don’t drive to the airport, I imagine it would be concerning to show up within 90 minutes of a flight to find that there is no place to park a vehicle.

 Some of my hyper-fit friends even walk or bike to the airport using the Mount Vernon Trail from Crystal City.
-While it’s not ideal before hopping a long flight, there are bike racks making it easy if you’re just looking to plane spot at Gravelly Point Park.
+While it’s not ideal before hopping a long flight, bike racks are available and it’s easy if you’re just looking to plane spot at Gravelly Point Park.
 This is the same trail that links downtown D.C. with Alexandria.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.